-When the information accompanying domestic wire transfers is available to the beneficiary bank and appropriate competent authorities by other means, the ordering bank need only include the account number or a unique transaction reference number, provided that this number or identifier will permit the transaction to be traced back to the originator or the beneficiary.
-The information should be made available by the ordering bank within three business days after its being requested by the beneficiary bank or competent authorities.
+When the information accompanying domestic wire transfers is available to the beneficiary bank and appropriate competent authorities by other means, the ordering bank need only include the account number or a unique transaction reference number provided that this number or identifier will permit the transaction to be traced back to the originator or the beneficiary.

+The information must be made available by the ordering bank when requested by the beneficiary bank or competent authorities.

 ARTICLE 6.
 CROSS-BORDER WIRE TRANSFERS.
-The ordering bank must ensure cross-border wire transfers contain the following information:
+The ordering bank must ensure crossborder wire transfers contain the following information:

 - 1. The data of the originator and beneficiary, as provided for in Article 4 herein; - 2.
-The account number of the originator and beneficiary, when this account is used to process the transaction, or the unique transaction reference number; - Any other information required on the originator or beneficiary.
+The account number of the originator and beneficiary, when this account is used to process the transaction, or the unique transaction reference number; - 3.
+Any other information required on the originator or beneficiary.